Danny Lohan researches design optimization for heat transfer

 This methodology is used extensively in the aerospace industry for mechanical structures.
 For example, inside of airplane wings, the support structures are optimized to reduce the weight of the airplane wing and reduce cost.

-“Using the methods I’m working on, we can develop freeform structures that significantly improve on the thermal performance of the heat sink,” he said.
+“Using the methods I’m working on, we can develop freeform structures that significantly improve on the thermal performance of the heat sink,” he says.

 His overall goal is to make these design methods easier to use and easier for engineers in the industry to understand so they can apply them to their own fields.